 Frequently Asked Questions About Premises Liability

-Premises liability is the area of law in which the person or entity in possession of the land, a home or a building is responsible for any injuries or death suffered by individuals present on those premises.
+Premises liability is a situation in which the person or entity in possession of land, a home or a building is responsible for any injuries or death suffered by individuals present on those premises.
 In Texas, owners are required to exercise reasonable care and maintain their property to prevent harm to visitors, guests, or customers.
-An owner or manager should regularly inspect their home, business, or land for potential hazards and should either address and repair the problems or post warnings of the dangers to others.
+An owner or manager should regularly inspect their home, business, or land for potential hazards and should either address and repair the problems, or post warnings of the dangers to others.

 - Invitee – This is the most common status for plaintiffs in a premises liability case.
 Someone who is an invitee is on the owner’s property with consent and at the invitation of the owner.
-It is important to note that the person must be on the property and using it for its intended purpose, or for reasons that are authorized by the owner.
-The owner has a responsibility to keep the premises safe for any and all invitees, and if someone is hurt, the owner must prove that they took reasonable action to keep the premises safe.
+It is important to note that the person must be on the property and using it for its intended purpose or for reasons that are authorized by the owner.
+The owner has a responsibility to keep the premises safe for any and all invitees.
+If someone is hurt, the owner must prove that they took reasonable action to keep the premises safe.

 - Licensee – This is a person who has either expressed or implied permission from the owner to enter a property, but is not invited.
 The owner needs to make sure that licensees are not harmed by willful or negligent actions while using the property.
 They should make sure that licensees are notified of any potential dangers on the property.

 Each legal status is different and plays a large part in determining the property owner’s duty of care if there is a premises liability claim.
-It is essential to have an experienced premises liability lawyer examine the facts of your case to determine what status you had as the injured party.
+It is essential to have an experienced premises liability lawyer examine the facts of your case to determine your status as the injured party.

-While it is critical to decide what the visitor’s legal status was before moving forward with any premises liability claim, it is also essential to prove the following four elements to secure compensation.
-These elements include:
+While it is critical to decide what the visitor’s legal status was before moving forward with any premises liability claim, it is also essential to prove the following four elements to secure compensation:

 - The owner of the property was aware of hazards or dangerous conditions on their property.

 - The hazards created or posed an unreasonable level of risk to persons visiting the property.